FusionAuth/fusionauth-site/DocsDevREADME.md

 ### Microphones
 A good mic reduces the efforts in post-production and increases the quality for your audience.
+Make sure it runs with `16bit or 24bit` and have it set to `44100 Hz or 48000 Hz`, if you go below those values, it won't be suitable for recording professional videos.

 #### Professional Microphones
 Try to use a proper microphone like `podcast` or `studio microphones` with a `pop filter` (little round net) if possible.